 Endorsements for Alan Clements

-- Marcia Jacobs, A psychotherapist specializing in victims of war, rape and trauma.
-And a senior U.N. representative for Refugees in Bosnia and Croatia from 1993 - 1997.
+- Marcia Jacobs, a psychotherapist specializing in victims of war, rape, and trauma; a senior U.N. representative for refugees in Bosnia and Croatia, 1993?1997; and a former officer of the International War Crimes Tribunal

 "Alan Clements is a riveting communicator - challenging and inspiring.
 He articulates the essentials of courage and leadership in a way that can stir people from all sectors of society into action; his voice is not only a great contribution during these changeful times, it is a needed one."